IvanRublev/year_progress_bot/README.md

 Deployment on Heroku
 --------------------

 Create `.env-prod` file contatining production values for keys shown above except `PGSQL_*`.
+And set `TEL_INTEGRATE=true`.
 Database configuration would be added automatically.

 Install Heroku CLI and create an app.